MessagePack-CSharp/MessagePack-CSharp/README.md

 ![](https://user-images.githubusercontent.com/46207/69414381-f14da400-0d55-11ea-9f8d-9af448d347dc.png)

-Install the .NET Core runtime, install mpc (as a .NET Core Tool as described above), and execute `dotnet mpc`.
+Install the .NET runtime, install mpc (as a .NET Tool as described above), and execute `dotnet mpc`.
 Currently this tool is experimental so please tell me your opinion.

 In Xamarin, you can install the [the `MessagePack.MSBuild.Tasks` NuGet package](doc/msbuildtask.md) into your projects to pre-compile fast serialization code and run in environments where JIT compilation is not allowed.